pranjalsuthar-555/pranjalsuthar-555/README.md

 <br/>

-brand strategy. creative direction. systems that hold. three production apps built from scratch with no engineering degree.
+brand strategy. creative direction. no engineering degree. three apps live on the internet.

-I got here by refusing to wait until I was qualified.
+I didn't wait to be qualified.
+I just started.

-My work lives at the intersection of culture, human behaviour, and how things look and feel and land.
-I care about what makes a brand feel inevitable rather than assembled.
-What makes an audience stay rather than just arrive.
-What makes a piece of work ask something of the person receiving it rather than just informing them.

-Right now I run operations for two Substack publications — [Home Abroad](https://homeabroadhq.substack.com) and [Creators Abroad](https://creatorsabroad.substack.com) — building subscriber infrastructure, content architecture, and digital products for people constructing lives across borders.
-The work spans editorial systems, audience growth strategy, email marketing, product design, and community.
-Not one of those things in isolation.
-All of them, because that's how brands actually work.
+I work on brands — what they say, how they're built, what holds them together when the aesthetic wears off.
+Right now that looks like running operations for two Substack publications ([Home Abroad](https://homeabroadhq.substack.com) · [Creators Abroad](https://creatorsabroad.substack.com)) — the subscriber systems, the editorial architecture, the digital products, the strategy behind what gets published and why.
+It's unglamorous infrastructure work that makes the glamorous stuff possible.
+I like that.

-I also build things when the idea needs to exist before anyone gives me permission.
+I also build things on the side when an idea won't leave me alone.
 A 3D globe for finding where you belong.
-A Windows 98 interface for sitting with AI displacement.
-A free resource directory with a Hello Kitty arcade game.
+A Windows 98 file explorer for sitting with AI displacement.
+A free design resource directory with a Hello Kitty arcade game inside it.
 None of these were assigned.
 All of them are live.

-Separately, I'm building **Angels in the Grey Zone** — a personal aesthetic universe, a constructed typeface, a body of written work — on the premise that moral complexity is the most honest design material available.
-The grey zone isn't a problem to solve.
-It's where everything worth making lives.
+The bigger project is **Angels in the Grey Zone** — an aesthetic universe I'm constructing from scratch.
+Original typeface.
+Written mythology.
+Pan-Asian visual references handled with actual research.
+The premise is that moral complexity is the most honest design material available, and most brands are too afraid to touch it.

-I'm interested in brand strategy, creative direction, luxury and lifestyle, cultural intelligence, and cross-cultural work — especially anything that sits between Asia and the rest of the world.
-If you're building something that needs someone who thinks in systems and feels in culture, that's where I work best.
+I want to work on things that have a real point of view.
+Luxury.
+Lifestyle.
+Cross-cultural creative work — especially anything moving between India, Japan, and East Asia.
+If you're building something that needs someone who can hold the strategy and the taste at the same time, let's talk.

 open to collabs, projects, and conversations worth having.